 OneDrive for Business: Plans and pricing

-If you only want access to OneDrive, you can choose Plan 1, which costs $5 per user a month, and includes 1TB of storage for each user.
+If you only want access to OneDrive, you can choose Plan 1, which costs $5 per user a month, and includes 1TB for each user.
 Plan 2 costs $10 per user a month, and includes unlimited storage, as well as advanced security and compliance capabilities such as auditing and data retention.

 If you want to bundle OneDrive with a Microsoft 365 subscription, you have two options: Basic or Standard.
 Basic costs $5 per user a month, and includes collaborative platforms such as Teams and SharePoint, as well as mobile and web-based office apps.